 - Current mileage or estimated annual mileage

-- Household drivers: Full names, dates of birth, and California license numbers for all drivers who will use the vehicle
+- Names, dates of birth and California license numbers for all household drivers

-- Any violations or accidents in the past three years
+- Any accidents or violations from the past three years

 - 2Know California's Coverage Options